MarkPflug/MarkPflug.github.io/JsonResource.md

     <_CoreCompileResourceInputs Include="@(ResourceResFile)"/>
 </ItemGroup>
 ```
-That is everything that needs to be defined in the .targets file.
-In the .props file, we will define the items that will be processed as Json resources.
+That is everything that is required in the .targets file: invoking our task and passing the output to the compiler.
+All that is left is to define the inputs to our task, the .resj files.
+We do this in the .props file, by adding an `<ItemGroup>` element.
+The name of the element, `JsonResource` is the name we use to refer to this item group.
+The `Include` attribute value, `**\*.resj`, is a globbing path that will include all .resj files recursively in our project folder.

 ``` xml
 <ItemGroup>